The leadership skills you learn at university will help you in the future as it will give you chances to take advantage of those skills and lessons.

 Connections and networking are necessary.
 As you move on from college to work, you will stay in contact with your team.
 And who knows how their talents and knowledge might become useful to you in the course of your career?

 You might even want to start the business together.
-That is why we strongly recommend you to try out leadership roles on your campus to build up a strong network of talented and active young people.
+That is why we strongly recommend you try out leadership roles on your campus to build up a strong network of talented and active young people.

 8. Improving Your Resume